 2) Attend at least five (5) Extension Gardener classes

 The Extension Gardener series of webinars and workshops are open to the public (anyone can attend), and also serve as a foundation for understanding research-based home gardening and horticultural practices for prospective Master Gardener Volunteers℠.
-Prospective Master Gardener Trainees need to attend five workshops or webinars before July 2023.
-Due to the prolonged delay from COVID-19, Extension Gardener workshops and webinars attended since 2020 will count towards the minimum five, including previous Winter Tree ID workshops (Jan.
+Prospective Master Gardener Trainees need to attend five workshops or webinars by March 2024.
+Extension Gardener workshops or webinars attended since January 2023 will count towards the minimum five, including previous Winter Tree ID workshops (Jan.
 2023), Vegetable Seed Starting (Feb 2023) workshops, and the Piedmont Landscape Conference (Feb.
 2023).
 Attending as many of these classes as possible will further enhance your training experience.

-Click on the name of the class for more information and how to register (links for registration will be active soon).
+Click on the name of the class for more information and how to register.

-To receive a printed copy of the application and Certification Agreement, contact Chatham County Cooperative Extension at 919-542-8202 or email firstname.lastname@example.org.
+To receive a printed copy of the application and Certification Agreement, contact N.C.
+Cooperative Extension, Chatham County Center at 919-542-8202 or email firstname.lastname@example.org.

 - $50 is the fee to help support the statewide program